The Eras Tour Book: Release and distribution

 The Eras Tour Book was released on November 29, 2024, aligned with the American Thanksgiving and Black Friday shopping period.
 It was an exclusive release at Target retail stores in the United States, with in-store availability beginning on Black Friday and online availability starting the next day, and was then made available internationally on December 7, 2024, through Swift's official online store, a release timed to coincide with the final performance of the Eras Tour in Vancouver.
-Swift and Target had a long-standing promotional partnership, and Target's announcement described the book as available "in stores only on Black Friday" with online sales on November 30.
-This launch strategy mirrored the simultaneous release of The Tortured Poets Department: The Anthology on vinyl and CD on the same day.
-Both the book and the physical anthology album were sold exclusively at Target in North America.